Robbery suspect arrested in Jackson County after high-speed chase | Arkansas Democrat Gazette

 A short time later, deputies received reports of three more robberies, first at a Cabot business, followed by a Jacksonville business and finally a shop in Ward.

-Crockett was released from the hospital and transported to White County Detention center, where he is being held with a $200,000 bond, according to the White County detention center inmate roster.

-Crockett is scheduled to appear in the White County Circuit Court on May 7.
+Crockett is scheduled to appear in White County Circuit Court on May 7.